Nasirul-Islam/jerins-parlour-client/README.md

-# Getting Started with CarHunt
+# Getting Started with jerinparlour

 ## Project Details -
 Link to live site of this project [https://jerinparlour.web.app/]